grut666/Nokona2019/README.md

     ]\
 }

-### Get /reports/pdf # Get the requested report in .pdf format.
+### POST /reports/pdf # Get the requested report in .pdf format.
 Only a portion of the body is usually needed.
 #### In
 /reports/pdf